-A model may not receive ★ markers if it would result in the model becoming KO.
-For example, a model with a Willpower value of 7, which already has

-6 ★ markers on its character card, will not be able to make any more Effort.
+A model may not receive ★ if it would result in surpassing the model's ♣ value.
+For example, a model with a ♣ value of 7, which already has 7 ★, will not be able to make any more Effort.

-Note: To make an Effort during melee, the ★ markers must be received by both the attacker and defender before any dice are rolled.
+Note: To make an Effort during a ★ Attack, the ★ must be received by both the attacker and defender before any dice are rolled.
 The defender (target) must declare whether they are making an Effort first; then, the attacker may declare.